project-gemmi/gemmi/docs/cif-parser.rst

     >>> _.find_value('_chem_comp.formula')
     '"O62 P2 W18"'

-Or which one has most of heavy atoms:
+Or which one has the largest number of heavy atoms:

 .. doctest::